TrellixVulnTeam/quaran-timeismoney_7G6A/README.md

 A recent application: scraped historical data for largest canadian stocks and computed a lot of RMSE's between normalized historical data to create equivalence classes for diversification purposes.

-Checkout [this video](https://nnethercott.github.io/natenethercott/projects/stockbot.html) to see the code in action doing a basic data scrape.
+Checkout [this page](https://nnethercott.github.io/natenethercott/projects/stockbot.html) to see a better description of the project as well as a video showing a basic data scrape.